Sortix

 Sortix is written in C with a C++ kernel.
 It has a monolithic kernel and uses the System V ABI.
 It has its own system call ABI. ext2 is implemented as an user-space filesystem but will be moved to a kernel driver in the next release.
 This release contains NetBSD's libm but will be replaced by musl's libm in the next release.
 The kernel is fully multi-threaded with 1:1 preemptive scheduling, where only interrupt handlers run with interrupts disabled.

 The operating system implements primarily modern POSIX interfaces, while refusing to implement obsolete or troublesome interfaces unless the compatibility constraints are overwhelming.
-Poor third party code tend to not compile which draw attention to it and is an opportunity to fix it.
+Poor third party code tends to not compile which draws attention to it and is an opportunity to fix it.
 Standards are embraced and not deviated from without good reason.
 The lack of compatibility constraints compared to other operating systems makes it possible to make a cleaner implementation.

 The system is halfway through becoming multi-user and while security vulnerabilities are recognized as bugs, it should be considered insecure at this time.

-The Sortix 1.0 release has 169k lines of source code (released 28 Mar 2016), version 0.9 had 144k lines of source code (released 30 Dec 2014), version 0.8 had 117k lines of source code (released 19 Dec 2013), version 0.7 had 43k lines of source code (released 10 Sep 2012), version 0.6 had 30k lines of source code (released 18 Mar 2012), version 0.5 had 23k lines of source code (released 06 Dec 2011), version 0.4 had 16k lines of source code (released 08 Sep 2011), and version 0.3 had 8k lines of source code (released 28 May 2011).
+The master branch towards Sortix 1.1 currently has 262k lines of source code, the Sortix 1.0 release has 169k lines of source code (released 28 Mar 2016), version 0.9 had 144k lines of source code (released 30 Dec 2014), version 0.8 had 117k lines of source code (released 19 Dec 2013), version 0.7 had 43k lines of source code (released 10 Sep 2012), version 0.6 had 30k lines of source code (released 18 Mar 2012), version 0.5 had 23k lines of source code (released 06 Dec 2011), version 0.4 had 16k lines of source code (released 08 Sep 2011), and version 0.3 had 8k lines of source code (released 28 May 2011).
 Development of Sortix began around 8 Feb 2011.
 These counts don't include the ports collection, but as of Sortix 0.8, it does count the netbsd libm which is 28k lines.

 Contact